Ten Strange Holidays

 Learn about Boxing Day

-Boxing Day in this short video.
-It is celebrated the day after Christmas in many commonwealth countries, and is known for boxing day sales.
-After the chaotic start the video starts to explain how the name came to be.
-(0:55)
+Boxing Day is celebrated the day after Christmas in many countries and is known for boxing day sales.
+(00:55)

 Tombs of Ancient Egypt